jamktiko/tc-productlab-manual/tc-productlab-manual.md

 #### The Life and Times of ~~Scrooge McDuck~~ the Product Owner

 Ticorporate Demo Lab focuses on Scrum Masters, testers and business people and let the Product Owners to their own devices.
 In Product Lab, this is no longer the case.
-In here we want to give the PO role the guidance and counseling it needs since its the most important one when it comes down to business decisions.
-You could say that the PO is kinda like the "main customer" of the product.
+In here we want to give the PO role the guidance and counselling it needs since its the most important one when it comes down to business decisions.
+You could say that the PO is kind of like the "main customer" of the product.

 You can read more about the role and its responsibilities in the [dedicated guide](product-owner-guide.md).